 Requirements of Test

-The District shall perform the leakage test to determine whether the LP-gas piping system holds at least the amount of pressure specified by the Railroad Commission.
-The leakage test must be conducted in accordance with Railroad Commission rules at 19 Administrative Code 9.41.
+A district shall perform the leakage test to determine whether the LP-gas piping system holds at least the amount of pressure specified by the Railroad Commission.
+The leakage test must be conducted in accordance with Railroad Commission rules at 16 Administrative Code 9.41.
+The leakage test shall be conducted by a person authorized under Railroad Commission rules.
+At a district's request, the Railroad Commission shall assist the district in providing for the certification of a district employee to conduct the test and in developing a procedure for conducting the test.
+Natural Resources Code 113.353; 16 TAC 9.41(b)–(d)

-Before the introduction of any LP-gas into the LP-gas piping system, the District shall provide verification to its supplier that the piping has been tested.
+Before the introduction of any LP-gas into the LP-gas piping system, a district shall provide verification to its supplier that the piping has been tested.

-The District shall retain documentation specifying the date and the result of each leakage test or other inspection of each LP-gas piping system until at least the fifth anniversary of the date the test or other inspection was performed.
-The commission may review the District's documentation of each leakage test or other inspection conducted by the District.
+A district shall retain documentation specifying the date and the result of each leakage test or other inspection of each LP-gas piping system until at least the fifth anniversary of the date the test or other inspection was performed.
+The Railroad Commission may review a district's documentation of each leakage test or other inspection conducted by the district.

 Natural Resources Code 113.354; 16 TAC 9.41(b)(2)–(3)